Pennsylvania Man Gets Second Chance at Life Thanks to "Miracle Maker" Dr. Rajabrata Sarkar

 "When I left from Hagerstown, the doctors and nurses told me that he wouldn't make it; that it's usually fatal," recalled Weller's wife, Donna.

 When he entered the operating room, Weller did not have a blood pressure.
-The anesthesiologists began trying to revive him with fluid and other liquids to help compensate for amount of blood he was losing as a result of his ruptured aneurysm.
+The anesthesiologists began trying to revive him with fluid and other liquids to help compensate for the amount of blood he was losing as a result of his ruptured aneurysm.
 Dr. Rajabrata Sarkar, chief of vascular surgery at the Medical Center, set to work inserting a special surgical balloon through Weller's femoral artery.
 Once the balloon was properly inserted, Dr. Sarkar began inflating it, which slowed the leak.
 Slowing the leak caused Weller's blood pressure to return, and Dr. Sarkar then opened his abdomen to clamp the aorta and sew in a plastic graft to seal the leak.
 Weller awoke from surgery a few days later.

 "I remembered the chopper landing on the roof, but that's the last thing I could recall until probably a couple weeks later," says Weller.